bradfrost/pl-website-eleventy/src/docs/installation.md

   - docs
 category: getting-started
 eleventyNavigation:
-  key: Install
+  key: install
-  parent: getting-started
+  parentKey: getting-started
   order: 10
 ---

 Once you have the requisite [requirements installed](/docs/requirements), install Pattern Lab by running the following command in your terminal: